IoT-Dude/iot-dude.github.io/_posts/2022-10-28-TGIF-and-Data-II.md

-# Can AI change the analyst business model?
+# Will AI change the analyst business model?
 Part II-II